-1. Notice of the contest will be included with the Call for Papers.

-- 2. Any graduate student who is registered to attend a North Central Weed Science Society Meeting and who conducted the research being reported while a student in the North Central Region is eligible to compete in this contest.
+- 1. Notice of the contest will be included with the Call for Papers. - 2.
+Any graduate student who is registered to attend a North Central Weed Science Society Meeting and who conducted the research being reported while a student in the North Central Region is eligible to compete in this contest.
 A Contestant may enter only one poster in the contest each year.
 Contestants who enter both poster and paper contests should use unique data for each entry.
-Use of the same data set for both paper and poster contests will result in disqualification from both paper and poster contest.
+Use of the same data set for the poster and the paper or video contests will result in disqualification from all contests using the same data set.
 Graduate students may place first once per degree (once as an M.S. student and once as a Ph.D. student), but then are not able to participate in future paper contests. - 3.
 It is the student's responsibility to check the appropriate box to participate in the contest when submitting their title during the Online Title Submission period.
 Failure to check the box will result in the student being unable to participate in the contest.
 Abstracts must be submitted electronically prior to the annual meeting and by the established deadline.
 A Call for Abstracts and Instructions for Submitting the Abstracts will be sent to the corresponding authors by the Proceedings Editor after titles are submitted.
-A Call for Abstracts will be sent to the corresponding authors by the Proceedings Editor after titles are submitted along with the information that is sent via the newsletter. - 4.
-The criteria for evaluating presentations in the student contest may be found in the Manual of Operating Procedures: Section 3, Chapter 5, Part IV. - 5.
+A Call for Abstracts and Instructions for Submitting the Abstracts will be sent to the corresponding authors by the Proceedings Editor after titles are submitted along with the information that is sent via the newsletter.

+- 4. The criteria for evaluating presentations in the student contest may be found in the Manual of Operating Procedures: Section 3, Chapter 5, Part IV. - 5.
 Awards will be presented at the annual banquet or society social.
 Awards will consist of certificates of achievement (mailed to winners after the Annual Meeting) and minimum monetary awards of \$200.00 for first place and \$100.00 for second place to the winners in each section (if sections are necessary).